Evaluating Performance-Based Compensation Programs: Tools and Techniques (ICS402)

 - Examining the frequency, quantity and quality of feedback provided to employees

 - Quantifying the overall return to the organization of a performance-based pay system

 Note: The information presented in this seminar is for educational purposes and should not be interpreted as legal advice.

 How will my organization and I benefit?

-Participants will leave the course with an improved capacity to analyze and evaluate the efficacy of performance-based pay systems.
-Organizations can benefit through improved allocation of financial and human capital resources and a richer understanding of the effects of pay for performance on the success of their operations.
+Participants will leave the course with the ability to analyze and evaluate the efficacy of performance-based pay systems.
+Organizations will benefit through improved allocation of financial and human capital resources and an enriched understanding of the effects of pay for performance on the success of their operations.